 We will also have free helmets, bike locks, safety vests, bells and lights to give out while supplies last.

 Then check out the Lend-A-Wheel Program!

-The YMCA accepts donated bikes and recycles them!
+The YMCA accepts donated adult bikes and recycles them!
 If an old bike is cluttering up your garage, the Y could use it.
-Or if your child has outgrown a bike, it may be great for another child.
-Your bike will make a difference in the life of an adult or youth in our community!
+Your bike will make a difference in the life of an adult in our community!

 OR NEED A BIKE?